bazelbuild/bazel/site/docs/rule-challenges.md

 still up-to-date.
 The same is true for package loading and rule analysis, and we have designed [Skyframe] (https://bazel.build/designs/skyframe.html) to handle this in general.
-Skyframe is a graph library and evaluation framework that takes a goal node (such as ‘build //foo with these options’), and breaks it down into its constituent parts, which are then evaluated and combined to yield this result.
+Skyframe is a graph library and evaluation framework that takes a goal node (such as 'build //foo with these options'), and breaks it down into its constituent parts, which are then evaluated and combined to yield this result.
 As part of this process, Skyframe reads packages, analyzes rules, and executes actions.